networkn00b/network-tasks/README.md

 # network-tasks

-This ansible playbook has been created to audit and disable all unused/inactive trunk ports on Cisco network access switches within a network.
+This ansible playbook 'shutdown-trunk-ports' has been created to audit and disable all unused/inactive trunk ports on Cisco network access switches within a network.

 It gathers interface facts and verifies all interfaces with the status 'down'